Before creating a training programme, it is important for the trainer to research about the company’s situation thoroughly.

 HR Talk with Paul Nyausaru

-It is critical to gather information in several key areas of the organisation, so that you create a relevant and customised training plan for your organisation.
+It is critical to gather information in several key areas of the organisation so that you create a relevant and customised training plan.
 The following are the critical considerations for a customised training plan:

 Determine training needs

 Different company resources can be used to determine the organisation’s training needs.